sergiusdell75/Coursera_Capstone/README.md

 # Coursera_Capstone
- This notebook will be mainly used for the capstone project
+ This notebook will mainly be used for the capstone project

-## Description of the problem and a discussion of the background
+### Description of the problem and a discussion of the background

 A relocation is stressful.
 Ideally, a new hire should be able to fully concentrate on the job requirements without spending lots of time to settle in.
 A real-estate agency is often approached to find a temporary accommodation for new employees.
 Depending on the preferences (profile) of the new hire, the estate agent usually provides the best matches based on the experience (classical approach).
 However the experience only reflects the past without a projection into the future.